lstamaria/lstamaria.github.io/_posts/2019-02-26-fire-station-locations.md

 Metropolitan city relies on fire stations to provide safety and order specially during fire incidents.San Francisco City provides dataset of fire stations.
 However, they lack a map to illustrate their locations.
 To achieve this, I used `geopandas` for visualization.
 I extracted the coordinates of fire stations from another dataset and placed them on the map to identify each fire station.
 To test this, I compared the visualization with Google Maps.
-It seems that the visualization is quite precise on the map.
+It seems that the visualization is somewhat similar on the map except for 3 stations that are far away.

-The succeeding sections below shows how I produced the visualization using xxx steps.

 ```python